ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/IO-conflicts.md

 ### Compiler A: Built-in libraries
 This will not overlap with our feature.
 This group implements `import` statement, but `io` is builtin and do not need to be imported.
 The only concern here is that open() as a free function may be able to add into the builtin functions.
-However, we need to have more communications with the Built-in groups and see if this is necessary.
+However, we need to have more communications with the Built-in groups and to make sure that they know this `open` function has been implemented to avoid redundant work.

 ```python
 f:File = None